 It’s a loose kind of schedule (of sorts) as I’ve been too busy to drill down to the nitty gritty this year.
 Thank God for the Camron PR briefing at BB Italia this week as it gave me a steer to start with.
 So before I’m even boots on the ground, what’s taking my fancy to see in person?

 The brand new space of Ventura Centrale is going to be a definite stop for me during Milan Design Week.
 I’m looking forward to seeing the new venue and also some of the exhibitors like Lee Broom and Salviati & Luca Nichetto installation.
 It’s Lee Broom’s 10th anniversary and I’m sure will be an absolute must visit in Milan.

-I enjoyed last years Caesaestone installation and this years is by legendary designer Jaime Hayon.
+I enjoyed last years Caesarstone installation and this year it is by legendary designer Jaime Hayon.
 I’m hoping that the Stone Age installation at Palazzo Serbelloni will be as playful as Hayon’s other designs.

 Dimore Studio, Nilufar gallery, Superdesign, Moooi, Mini Living, Tokujin Yoshioka, Tortona district, Brera district, and hopefully 5vie district too are all “targets” of mine.
 How many of them I actually achieve all depends on time (and energy, although coffee will help) and not being tempted into other beautiful spaces along the way.

-So please stick around for the journey and follow along on my Instagram account – lets see what I manage to find and what I fall in love with.
+So please stick around for the journey and follow along on my Instagram account – let’s see what I manage to find and what I fall in love with.
 If you’d like to see what I found last year at Milan Design Week take a look here.